renandafonte/INF1629-G1/README.md

 06/04 - Definição do tema

-08/04 - Início do projeto; criação do diagrama
+08/04 - Início do projeto, criação do diagrama, criação das funções main, leDados, calculaMedia e imprimeMedia

+09/04 - Mudanças no diagrama, separação do código em mais funções